What is commercial auto liability insurance for small businesses?

 Your insurance agent will ask about the role vehicles play in your business, such as how they’re used, who drives them and whether you own, rent, or lease them to determine your specific policy needs.

-The average commercial auto insurance premium is $147 per month, according to data from small business insurance agency Insureon
+The average commercial auto insurance premium is $147 per month, according to data from small business insurance agency Insureon.
+That average is based on a full commercial auto policy.
+Businesses that carry liability-only policies often pay less than the overall average.

 Is business auto liability insurance required in most states?

-Business automobile liability insurance is required for most vehicles in most states.
+Business automobile liability insurance is required for most vehicles in most states, except New Hampshire.

 “Every state except New Hampshire requires some form of commercial auto insurance for business-owned vehicles,” Labat says.
 “It’s important to know that state laws regulate commercial auto insurance, so you need to know the requirements based on where your business is operating.
 Also, federal requirements come into play if you travel across state lines frequently for work.”